 - x.
 Review of arrangements (including legal agreements) with other local authorities, not-for-profit bodies and businesses. - xi.
 Review of representation on or work with external bodies and arrangements for reporting back; - xii.
 In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future; - xiii.
 Review of inventory of land and other assets including buildings and office equipment; - xiv.
 Confirmation of arrangements for insurance cover in respect of all insurable risks; - xv.
 Review of the Council's and/or staff subscriptions to other bodies; - xvi.
 Review of the Council's complaints procedure; - xvii.
-Review of the Council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also standing orders 11, 20 and 21);

-xviii.
-Review of the Council's policy for dealing with the press/media;

-- xix.
-Review of the Council's employment policies and procedures; - xx.
-Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972 or the general power of competence. - xxi.
-Determining the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council. - xxii.
+Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972 or the general power of competence. - xviii.
+Determining the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council. - xix.
 Review of the dates of review of all Council's policies, procedures and notices to include the Council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also Standing Orders 11, 20 and 21), the Council's policy for dealing with the press/media, and the Council's employment policies and procedures.